JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

   {'library1':{'vector_file':'lib1_vector.fasta', 'splice_file':'lib1_splice.fasta'},
    'library2':{'vector_file':'lib2_vector.fasta', 'splice_file':'lib2_splice.fasta'},}

 In this file the paths to the vector and splice files for lucy should be stated for every library to be cleaned by lucy.
-The library name will be scraped from the read sequence file (that should follow the `naming conventions`_.
+The library name will be scraped from the read sequence file (that should follow the :doc:`naming conventions <introduction>`.
 The vector file is just a fasta file, the information to be set in the splice file should is explained in the lucy man page.

 .. _mira-assembly: